Doxing: Spain

-The United States
+United States

-In the United States, there are currently few legal remedies for the victims of doxing.
-Currently two federal laws exist that could potentially address the problem of doxing: the Interstate Communications Statute and the Interstate Stalking Statute.
-However, as one scholar has argued, "[t]hese statutes...are woefully inadequate to prevent doxing because their terms are underinclusive and they are rarely enforced".
+In the United States, there are few legal remedies for the victims of doxing.
+Two federal laws exist that could potentially address the problem of doxing: the Interstate Communications Statute and the Interstate Stalking Statute.
+However, as one scholar has argued, "[t]hese statutes ... are woefully inadequate to prevent doxing because their terms are underinclusive and they are rarely enforced".
 The Interstate Communications Statute, for example, "only criminalizes explicit threats to kidnap or injure a person".
 But in many instances of doxing, a doxer may never convey an explicit threat to kidnap or injure, but the victim could still have good reason to be terrified.
 And the Interstate Stalking Statute "is rarely enforced and it serves only as a hollow protection from online harassment".
+Several states, notably California and Colorado, make doxing illegal under state law.

-According to at least one estimate, over three million people are stalked over the internet each year, yet only about three are charged under the Interstate Stalking Statute.
-Accordingly, "[t]his lack of federal enforcement means that the States must step in if doxing is to be reduced".
+According to at least one estimate, over three million people are stalked over the internet each year, yet only about three of the attackers are charged under the Interstate Stalking Statute.
+Accordingly, "[t]his lack of federal enforcement means that the States must step in if doxing is to be reduced."

+In late 2023 and early 2024, during a rash of swatting of American politicians, it became widely used as a way of encouraging attacks, as the United States possesses weak laws surrounding data privacy, with its citizens' personal information often easily accessible online due to various data brokers.